WebOrigami/docs/src/content/pattern/transform.md

 {{ flat/htmlObject.js }}
 ```

-And use the same `json` utility we wrote earlier to dump this graph to the console.
+<span class="tutorialStep"></span> Use the same `json` utility we wrote earlier to dump this transformed graph to the console.

 ```console
 $ node json htmlObject.js